foerstner-lab/gffpandas/docs/source/tutorial.rst

 overlaps_with
 =============
 | Here, a to comparable feature will be compared to all entries of the gff3 file, to find out, with which entries it is overlapping.
 Therefore, the sequence id of this feature has to be given, as well as start and end position.
-Optional, it's feature-type can be given as well as if it is coded on the sense (+) or antisense (-) strand.
+Optional, its feature-type can be given as well as its strand-type (sense (+) or antisense (-)).
 By selecting 'complement=True', all the feature, which do not overlap with the to comparable feature will be returned.

 For example:
 ::